michal-h21/tex4ebook/README.md

     \usepackage{tex4ebook}

-but it is optional.
+But it is optional.
 You shouldn't need to modify your \TeX\ files

 ## Available commands